evanlouie/evanlouie.github.io/_posts/2018-11-19-google-closure-quickstart.md

 ### Google Closure Compiler

+A basic quickstart for using Google's Closure Compiler for general ES6 projects.

+The compiler has a lot of knobs you can turn, go to the wiki for more details: https://github.com/google/closure-compiler/wiki/Flags-and-Options

 ```bash
 # Will run MUCH faster on Linux/OSX as a native binary will be installed by default.
 # The installer will choose which installation type is best for your machine (native, JS, Java)